College of Education & Human Services

 • Our 33 semester hour program allows you the flexibility to design a course of study to meet your personal and professional goals and complete it at your own pace.

-Why Choose Educational Studies at WIU?
+Why Choose an MSEd in Education at WIU?

 Possible Careers